' SISTER, you've sat there all the day,

 Email Poem |

-Analysis and Comments on Presentiment
+Comments, Analysis, and Meaning on Presentiment

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Presentiment here.